maetl/calyx/CONTRIBUTING.md

 ## Code Contributions

+Changes that fix bugs and improve test coverage will generally be merged on-the-spot.
+Larger changes that introduce new features should harmonise with the vision, goals and style of the project.
+If in doubt, just ask in advance.

 ### Submitting Changes

 Changes to the source code and documentation should be submitted as a pull request on GitHub, corresponding to the following process: